 Yaz (Mandip Gill), Graham (Bradley Walsh), and Ryan (Tosin Cole) still serve their function to motivate narrative exposition, but they are not presented as subservient to the Doctor or dressed in unnecessarily sexualized outfits.
 Yet it is the apolitical impulses of the Thirteenth Doctor’s ‘era’ and understated approach to characterization that still leaves these episodes to merit critique.
 This Doctor is afforded fewer opportunities for complexity and interiority than her male counterparts (something that would be more troubling if this could not also be said for other characters like Yaz and Ryan).

-Of the four, however, it is Graham who experiences what can be described as the closest to a clear character arc that rather unfortunately comes at the expense of his recently deceased wife – placing a woman of colour’s on-screen death as central to Graham’s self-actualization.
+Of the four, however, it is Graham who experiences what can be described as the closest to a clear character arc that rather, unfortunately, comes at the expense of his recently deceased wife – placing a woman of color’s on-screen death as central to Graham’s self-actualization.
 These characters do not participate in the kind of self-reflexive deconstruction of their own role as companion that a character like Clara was able to, neither able to engage actively with the history of this role nor exhibit distinctive traits that place their own stamp on it.
 The circumstances that make the companion archetype troublesome are largely removed from the equation here, but little is added in their place.
 This ultimately serves to reinforce the assumptions that we have about the companion more than it problematizes them – merely dancing around the issues with this role rather than confronting them directly or painting a fresh image of what a companion might look like.
 In the ongoing project of renegotiating the role of the Doctor Who companion, the companions of the Thirteenth Doctor have thus far largely marked a sort of pause – not quite improving matters or making things worse, but also attempting to confront the problem by pretending it is not there.

 As we enter a new season, the final full season with Jodie Whittaker as the Doctor, I hope that these are topics that we can keep in mind.
 Given the exit of Ryan and Graham and the somewhat reduced TARDIS team that results, it is possible that the coming season may offer the opportunity for new defining character moments for Yaz as she will have more space to occupy a central focus and continue the evolution of this companion role.
 I hope that we can pay attention to the ways that the characterization of companions Yaz and Dan (John Bishop) are informed and restricted by past iterations of this archetype, how their agency, sexuality, and subservience to the figure of the Doctor is mediated by the narrative, and the ways that this dynamic might be different when the Doctor is not played by a male actor.